btror/books/crime&punishment.md

 ### Summary
 - Raskolnikov[^c1raskolnikov], a former student, lives in poverty in a tiny, filthy St. Petersburg apartment.
 He's too broke to continue studying and too proud to accept help.
 He avoids people — including his friends and his landlady, Praskovya[^c1praskovya] — out of shame and arrogance.
 He spends his days lying in bed, wandering the streets, and talking to himself.
 - He's intelligent but mentally deteriorating.
-He toys with the idea an "Extraordinary Man" theory[^gemt], where extraordinary people (like conquerors or great thinkers) have the right to commit crimes — even murder — if it benefits humanity.
+He toys with the idea an extraordinary man theory[^gemt], where extraordinary people (like conquerors or great thinkers) are above morality and have the right to commit crimes — even murder — if it benefits humanity.
 - He pawns some of his belongings to Alyona Ivanovna[^c1alyona], whom he despises, seeing her as parasitic and cruel, exploiting the poor for profit.
 He begins to rationalize that killing her could serve a greater purpose — redistributing her wealth to help others.
-However, he's unsure if he's "extraordinary" enough to actually go through with it.
+However, he's unsure if he's extraordinary enough to actually go through with it.

 ### Analysis
-- Raskolnikov[^c1raskolnikov]'s pride isolates him from society.
-He is too arrogant to accept help.
-He begins to toy with a dangerous idea where it is acceptable to kill people, like Alyona[^c1alyona](who he views as a money hoarder and parasite), if it benefits others.
-This is his growing belief but he is unsure if he is extraordinary enough to actually kill her.
+- Raskolnikov[^c1raskolnikov] is in debt, isolated, and barely able to interact with people.
+He is internally conflicted and fixated on his theory that it is okay to cross moral boundaries for a greater good.
+He rationalizes that it is acceptable for extraordinary people to operate outside the bounds of the law and societal norms.
+- The pawnbroker, Alyona[^c1alyona], is a symbol of greed that fuels Raskolnikov[^c1raskolnikov]'s ideas.
+Her exploitation of desperate people affirms his belief that she is harmful to society and shouldn't exist.